Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Cosmic Chronicles/The Cosmic Chronicles - Illuminating the Hidden Knowledge of Universal Consciousness and Contact.md

 65. Spiritual Protection, Warfare, and Discernment, and Hypotheses Thereabout
 66. The Role of Consciousness in Contact, and Hypotheses Thereabout
 67. The Simulation Theory, Our Partially Simulated Reality, and Hypotheses Thereabout

 ## Upcoming

 1. The UFOs and Time Travel Hypotheses
 2. The Holographic Universe and UFOs
 3. UFOs and the Akashic Records
+4. The Inseparability of Psychic Phenomena, Extraterrestrials, and UFOs
+5. Advanced Consciousness, Miracles, and The Siddhis

 ### Other Historical and Ancient Mysteries